At a glance

 A typical day will run from about 8am to 5pm, with an hour and a half set aside for lunch.

 You will normally start your day by meeting your fellow interns, supervisor, and coordinators at the office.
-From there, you will set out for your morning house visits.
+From there, you will set out for your morning house visits or join staff in your allocated department for the day.
+You will shift departments based on the workload and support needed each day.

 If you’re working close to your host family’s home, you can head home for lunch and a bit of a rest.
 On days you’re working in communities further away, you will get a packed lunch.